christoomey/display-table-summary/README.md

 Installation
 ------------

+*Note* This plugin requires Vim version 8.2+ as it makes use of the `popup` windows that were added in that version.
+This plugin does not currently support Neovim.

 If you don't have a preferred installation method, I recommend using [VimPlug](https://github.com/junegunn/vim-plug).
 Assuming you have vim-plug installed and configured, the following steps will install the plugin: